kunalyadav93/Live-Lcoation-Tracker/README.md

 # Live-Location-Tracker
 A Basic App to track you &amp; your friends location live.
-Uses a Parse Server
+Functions very similar to uber, but Uses a Parse Server

 # License
 ```